 Freedom from eternal damnation is more than adequate compensation for a brief lifetime of struggle against sin’s remaining influence.

 Remedy 2: Recall that Jesus has healed us from sin’s reign

 The second season of the PBS Masterpiece series “Victoria” illustrates a tension between a would-be king and a sitting regent.
 Creative license aside, the story is worth noting as we consider who a Christian’s true Ruler is.

 Queen Victoria of England ascended to the throne upon the death of William IV.
 Because her three brothers had all died, England’s law of primogeniture required she become the next regent.
 If Victoria had not been born, the throne would have passed to her uncle, the Duke of Cumberland who was also King of Hanover.

 It’s complicated.
-Suffice to say the Duke of Cumberland would have gained immeasurably by Victoria’s death or non-existence.
-In the television series, Cumberland is played as a gruff, boorish man.
-His presence amongst the royal family and their residences is unwanted.
+Suffice to say the Duke of Cumberland would have gained immeasurably in Victoria’s absence.
+In the television series, Cumberland is a gruff, boorish man.
+His is an unwanted presence amongst the royal family.
 He is a constant reminder of a reign that could have been, and would have been, if not for Victoria.